 On our farms, allies are generally "trained as they go."
 Our staff models and explains our processes and practices that we use, as our allies work alongside them and learn.
 We always encourage our allies to ask questions and to let us know if there are particular activities they want to be involved with or learn more about.
 We have also partnered with People's Grocery to offer our allies a day long anti-oppression training to explore issues of privilege and power as they relate to social justice work and food justice work in particular, and to ground the allyship in principals of solidarity.
 We also offer an opportunity for all of our allies to meet with our Executive Director to learn more about the history and mission of City Slicker Farms and to ask questions about the organization.

-How many allies do you hire at one time?
+How many allies do you take on at one time?

-We usually hire about 10 allies per season.
+We usually take on about 10 allies per season.